-When Rhianna Bridget, 27, was an eight year old girl practising her massage skills at home, she never expected it would eventually lead her to a fruitful career as a myotherapist with a management role supporting one of this country’s most loved Australian AFL/VFL football clubs.
+When Rhianna Bridgett, 27, was an eight year old girl practising her massage skills at home, she never expected it would eventually lead her to a fruitful career as a myotherapist with a management role supporting one of this country’s most loved Australian AFL/VFL football clubs.

 It took Rhianna eventually working out what she didn’t want, to gain the courage to embrace the career she’d always been fascinated by.
 After being slowly worn down by shift work in a supervisory role with a serviced apartment chain, Rhianna recognised something needed to change and fast.

 “I was 22 years old and having to deal with a lot of confrontation from customers in my job.
 I ended up feeling physically sick at the thought of going to work every day, and it eventually triggered in me the realisation that I didn’t want to feel like that for the rest of my life,” Rhianna said.

 When considering her options, Rhianna came back to her childhood love of massage and decided to follow her heart and throw everything she had at pursuing a manual therapies career.
 She started off completing a Certificate IV and Diploma in Remedial Massage before enrolling in Endeavour College of Natural Health’s myotherapy degree.

 “Enrolling at Endeavour was a big deal as I was the first person in my family to go to uni, let alone successfully obtain a degree.
 I had been told numerous times growing up by my peers that I’d never be smart enough to go to uni, and it felt good to prove those people wrong,” Rhianna said.